schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/readme.md

 To use SchemaCrawler in your development projects, or to build SchemaCrawler from the source code, read about [building].

-## Additonal Installation Options
+## Additional Installation Options

-Additonal installation options are available from the [SchemaCrawler ecosystem](ecosystem.html).
+Additional installation options are available from the [SchemaCrawler ecosystem](ecosystem.html).

 [FAQs]: faq.html